laura-paullette/myFirstCodeChallenge/README.md

 This challenge has three different codes.
     1. gradeGenerator.js
 This code helps the user to input a student's marks after which an output of the correct grade will be displayed.
-The input mark should fall within a range of 0-100, failure to which a message, "Invalid input! try again" will be displayed instead.
+The input mark should fall within a range of 0-100, failure to which a message, "Invalid score! try again" will be displayed instead.

     2. salaryCalculator.js
 This code's task is maent to calculate the net salary of an individual.